 Annex 1 contains the proposed draft Resolution and operational guidelines for consideration by the Standing Committee and submission to the 14th Meeting of the Conference of the Parties.

+II –List of the RRIs endorses as operating in the framework of the Convention on Wetlands

+DECIDES the endorsement of this list; and

+DECIDES that this list is to be valid until replaced by a new one for the COP15-COP16 period at COP15.

+The RRIs for the COP14-COP15 period:

+Four regional Ramsar centres for training and capacity building:

+Ramsar Centre for Eastern Africa (RAMCEA)

+Ramsar Regional Centre for Training and Research in the Western Hemisphere (CREHO)

+Ramsar Regional Centre – Central and West Asia (RRC-CWA)

+Ramsar Regional Centre – East Asia (RRC-EA); and

+Sixteen Ramsar networks for regional cooperation:

+Ramsar Regional Initiative for West African Coastal Zone Wetlands (WaCoWet)

+Ramsar Regional Initiative for the Niger River Basin (NigerWet)

+Ramsar Regional Initiative for the Senegal River Basin

+Ramsar Regional Initiative for the Conservation and Wise Use of High Andean Wetlands

+Ramsar Regional Initiative for the Conservation and Wise Use of the Plata River Basin

+Caribbean Wetlands Ramsar Regional Initiative (CariWet)

+Ramsar Regional Initiative for the Conservation and Wise Use of Mangroves and Coral Reefs

+Ramsar Regional Initiative for the Amazon River Basin

+East Asian-Australasian Flyway Partnership

+Ramsar Regional Initiative for Central Asia

+Indo-Burma Ramsar Regional Initiative

+Mediterranean Wetlands Ramsar Regional Initiative (MedWet)

+Carpathian Wetland Ramsar Regional Initiative (CWI)

+Nordic-Baltic Wetlands Ramsar Regional Initiative (NorBalWet)

+Ramsar Regional Initiative on Black and Azov Seas Coastal Wetlands (BlackSeaWet)

+The Southern African Ramsar Regional Initiative (pending consideration of SC59);
-Annex 1 to document SC59 Doc.21.1

-Draft Resolution XIV.
-Xx on Ramsar Regional Initiatives 2022-2024
+Annex 1 to document SC59 Doc.21.1: Draft Resolution XIV.
+Xx on Ramsar Regional Initiatives Operational Guidelines

+NOTE: This annex to the document SC59 Doc.21.1 contains 4 annexes

+Annex 1: Operational Guidelines for Ramsar Regional Initiatives to support the implementation of the Convention

+Annex 2: Template for proposed new regional initiatives

+Annex 3: The form for the RRIs annual report on the past and new year and the explanatory notes

+Annex 4: Template for “model contract” to disburse allocated Ramsar core budget funds to RRIs

 RECALLING that Ramsar Regional Initiatives (RRIs) under the Ramsar Convention, which include regional centres for training and capacity building and regional networks to facilitate cooperation, are intended as an operational means to provide effective support for improved implementation of the Convention and its strategic plan in specific geographic regions, through voluntary international cooperation on wetland-related issues of common concern;

-RECALLING that the Conference of the Contracting Parties thorough different Resolutions has recognized the importance of RRIs in promoting the objectives of the Convention and sought to strengthen links between RRIs and matters that fall within the scope of the Convention;
+RECALLING that the Conference of the Contracting Parties has recognized the importance of RRIs in promoting the objectives of the Convention.

 ALSO RECALLING that at its 13th meeting (COP13), the Conference of the Parties instructed the Secretariat’s legal advisor to conduct a review of relevant Resolutions, Recommendations and Decisions, identifying those that were inconsistent with Resolution XIII.9 and relevant Decisions, and propose which should be repealed;